How to Spot AI Scams: Deepfakes, Voice Cloning, and the Red Flags Most People Miss

 AI scams are more personal than anything that came before them.
 They can use the voices of people you love, the faces of people you trust, and the emotional weight of situations you cannot afford to get wrong.

-Share this with your family, especially anyone who might not know that a voice on the phone is no longer reliable proof of who you are actually talking to.
+And if this article helped you understand the threat, please share it.
+Send it to a parent, a grandparent, or anyone you know who might not yet know that a voice on the phone is no longer reliable proof of who you are actually talking to.

 Explore more Online Security guides for related tips, tools, and reviews.